25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 ### Error Boundaries (Handling)

-These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component.
+These methods are called when there is an error during rendering, in a lifecycle method, or in the constructor of any child component

 Error boundaries are React components that **catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI** instead of the component tree that crashed